 State and Federal mandates require that all electric suppliers (including Electric Cooperatives) with more than 5,000 members offer and promote energy efficiency programs.
-North Itasca Electric Cooperative has less than 5,000 members but still provides these programs for the good of our members.
 Through North Itasca Electric's load management programs, demand costs are reduced each month.
-Energy star appliances reduce members consumption, lowering their bills.
+Energy Star appliances reduce members consumption, lowering their bills.
 Rebates and incentives are given out helping members in purchasing electrical devices to reduce their consumptions.
 Our Load Management programs reduce the need for producing or purchasing additional power at higher rates keeping the costs as low as possible.
 This reduction in energy also reduces the amount of fossil fuels used which reduces the number of harmful emissions from entering the atmosphere protecting our environment.